PeteSerg/JMM_project/README.md

 Pete Sergakis -
 GH: PeteSerg
-OU Email: ps769417@ohio.edu \\
+OU Email: ps769417@ohio.edu </br>

 This is a prototype.
-Renders an animation, and allows the player to enter text at the top of the screen.\\
+Renders an animation, and allows the player to enter text at the top of the screen.</br>
 All you can do is 1. exit with escape, 2. exit by entering "exit", or 3. stop animation by entering "stop"

 # Build